 Boyne Thunder Bits

-- The fleet will leave the Boyne City marina at approximately 10:00 am to start the parade lap at 10:15.
-The boats will form four distinct groups according to their chosen cruising speed and boat length with the slower/smaller boats in the first group and increasing in size/speed to the fastest/largest boats in group four.
+- The fleet will leave the Boyne City Marina at approximately 10:00 am and begin the parade laps around 10:15 The boats will form four distinct groups according to their cruising speed and boat length.
 Each group will pass in front of the marina following their group’s pace boat before heading west to Charlevoix.

-- The fleet will pass through Charlevoix at approximately 10:30 before heading to the first card stop in Northport.
-The second card stop is near the marina in Elk Rapids and then back to Charlevoix for lunch.
-At approximately 1:35 p.m. the fleet will head to the third card stop in Bay Harbor and then to the fourth card stop at the city docks in Harbor Springs.
-The fleet will pick up their fifth card in Horton Bay before turning in their cards back in Boyne City Boyne City.
+- The fleet will pass through Charlevoix at approximately 10:30am before heading to the first card stop near the marina in Elk Rapids.
+The second card stop is near the marina in Northport and then the boats go back to Charlevoix for lunch, arriving at the marina in Round Lake around noon.
+At approximately 1:35 pm, the fleet will leave Charlevoix and head to the third card stop in Bay Harbor, and then on to the fourth card stop at the docks in Harbor Springs.
+The boats will pick up their fifth card in Horton Bay before turning in their cards in Boyne City.

-- The poker hands are revealed after a dinner and auction on Saturday night in the Poker Run Village located near the Boyne City marina and the winners are determined.
+- The poker hands are revealed after a participant dinner and auction Saturday evening in the Poker Run Village located near the Boyne City

-- Those watching Boyne Thunder from out on the water may notice boats along the course flying orange flags.
-These are official Boyne Thunder Marshall boats and they are there to keep boat traffic clear along the course for everyone’s safety as well as offer assistance to participants with mechanical issues.
+- Those watching Boyne Thunder from out on the water may notice boats and sea-doos along the course flying orange flags.
+These are official Boyne Thunder Marshall watercrafts and are there to keep the area clear of non-participant boat traffic along the course, for everyone’s safety, as well as offer assistance to participants with mechanical issues.

-- While the majority of the participants comes from the Great Lakes Region, this year’s event has drawn participants from as far away as Florida, California, and Washington.
+- While the majority of the participants come from the Great Lakes region, this event has drawn participants from as far away as Florida, California, Washington and Canada!

-2018 Boyne Thunder Merchandise will be sold on Friday from 9am – 6pm and Saturday from 8am – 2pm in the Poker Run Village next to the Boyne City Marina Office and also in Charlevoix on Saturday from 10am – 2pm on Bridge Street near the tent in Bridge Park.
+2022 Boyne Thunder Merchandise will be sold on Friday from 9am – 5pm and Saturday from 9am – noon in the Poker Run Village next to the Boyne City Marina Office and also in Charlevoix on Saturday from 10am – 2pm on Bridge Street near the tent in Bridge Park.

 Recommended Viewing Locations